project-kessel/kessel-sdk-node/README.md

 - Select the tag you just created
 - Add release notes describing the changes
 - Publish the release

-### Prerequisites for Release

-- Write access to the GitHub repository
-- npm account with publish access to the `@project-kessel/kessel-sdk` package
-- Ensure CI/CD tests are passing
-- Review and update CHANGELOG or release notes as needed

 ## License